∞ STAGE THREE ∞

 Not that Eric seemed totally tuned anyway, those asynchronous eyes suggesting that his tappets weren’t all well adjusted.
 But what turned me more amber were the Porsches across the way—all three of them with sunroofs and slotted, steel-belted rim jobs—in a racy little row.
-Trouble was, a second look suggested Team Eric’s rallye cars were more like the grimy pits.
 The red job sagged rightward, headlight casings gutted and bumpers dragging nearer to the pavement than any demolition derby queen’s.
 His silver blue rust bucket sported Ohio license plates, pushed-in fenders and taillights dangling by mere ground wires.
 The white centerpiece was so ravaged by saltwater cancer that its fender wells chewed their way up past the window frames and rocker panels oxidized down into neat little rust piles with every slam of the door.

-“Hey, no offense, I appreciate the effort,” I said, following him across the drive toward his cars, sucking up some as a remedial hedge against tomorrow.
+“Hey, I appreciate the effort, really,” I followed him across the drive toward his cars, sucking up somewhat as a remedial hedge against tomorrow.
 “Trying to corner the market on Porsches, are you?”

-“Uh, nothing—just thinking you’ve got your own little Gran Prix circuit going here.”
+“Uh, nothing—just thinking you’ve got your own little Gran Prix pit stop going here.”

 “Don’t get you.
-These aren’t even formula cars,” he snapped, fighting his white driver’s door, then kicking it open in a cloud of disintegrating metal.
+These ain’t even formula cars,” he snapped, fighting his white driver’s door, then kicking it open in a cloud of disintegrating metal.
 “They’re all Porsha 912s.
-I only go for 912s—four cylinders, better mileage.”
+Four cylinders, better mileage.”

 “Yeah, right,” I watched him place his tool kit carefully under a folded down rear jumpseat heap of worldly possessions, then snatching a baggie of sunflower seeds from between the torn maroon naugahyde buckets.
 “Gas crisis and everything…”

 “Yo, Ken Herbert,” Sherry shouted, head and shoulders shot up through the pop-top skylight of her Econoline van.
-“Tea time, get your buns over here.”
+“Tea time!”